Xenonesis/DocMagic/AUTHENTICATION_FLOW.md

-# DocMagic Authentication Flow
+# docverse Authentication Flow

 ## 🔐 **New Authentication System Overview**

-DocMagic now implements a **progressive authentication system** that allows users to browse and explore the application freely, but requires authentication for specific activities.
+docverse now implements a **progressive authentication system** that allows users to browse and explore the application freely, but requires authentication for specific activities.
 This provides a better user experience by letting users see what's available before committing to sign up.

 ## 🎯 **Key Features**

 ### ✅ **Browsable Pages** (No Authentication Required)
-Users can freely access these pages to explore DocMagic:
+Users can freely access these pages to explore docverse:
 - **Home Page** (`/`) - Full access to browse and learn
 - **About Page** (`/about`) - Company information
 - **Contact Page** (`/contact`) - Contact information